 - Gastone Crosse gives it the ability to back up after shooting, which is good considering its shortish ranged gun (which Crosse can also improve).
 Not bad paired with its shield guard ability.

 Drawbacks and Downsides

-- Like all the 15 point Merc heavies, it competes with the Nomad and doesn't do quite enough to convince you its worth the four extra points.
+- Like all the 15 point Merc heavies, it competes with the Nomad and struggles to convince you its worth the four extra points.
 MAT 6, POW 17 is very poor for a combat heavy at this price.
 If the axe were POW 18 or it had 2" reach or it were MAT 7, you'd probably be ok with the price tag, but the Nomad has better damage output and threat range and only 1 less armor.
 The gun is better than you think, and makes up for the deficiencies of the axe to some extent, but it's still a hard sell when for three points more than two Rovers you can get three Nomads.
 Take one if you have a very specific purpose in mind.

 Tricks and Tips

 - Jack marshal it with Raluk Moorclaw.
 Cast Iron Aggression on it with Magnus1.
 It will assault without needing the Jack Marshall command and attack four times at +2 STR with boosted attack rolls.
 Or use Dirty Meg for Pathfinder and Reposition 3".
-In thwe Irregulars theme force, it will have Flank and wreck face.
+In the Irregulars theme force, it will have Flank and wreck face.
 You can't do better with it than this.

 - Originally released in the Warmachine: Wrath expansion (2011)